ricko2001/RootsMagic_Database_Design/Tables/EventTable.md

 | 16  | Note       | _TEXT-ML                         |
 | 17  | UTCModDate | _STD                             |

 OwnerType
 Types seen in database-
-0 Person, 1 Family/couple
+0 Person, 1 Family/couple.

-FamilyID        no longer used in current design
+FamilyID        not used in current design

-PlaceID   points to place
+PlaceID   points to place\
-SiteID    points to place deatil
+SiteID    points to place detail\
-SiteID ,  0 if no detail specified
+SiteID ,  0 if no detail specified\
-          HOWEVER, due to TMG import by RM, SiteID was set to -1 when no Place Deatail specified.
+          HOWEVER, due to TMG import by RM, SiteID was set to -1 when no Place Detail specified.

 OwnerEventType  This is redundant with the EventType which also says what kind of event it is.